SuperNolvas/free-genai-bootcamp-2025/language-voyager/memory.md

 - LLM response time < 2s
 - Error rate < 0.1%

-*Note: This testing strategy will be updated based on implementation experience and specific challenges encountered.*

 ### Testing Tools and Infrastructure
 - pytest for Python unit testing
 - Locust for load testing